 - Training Choir III is directed by Elise Bradley and Louise Lui and meets on Wednesdays from 5 to 7 PM only at our St. Clair location.

-- North York Training Choir III is directed by Elise Bradley, Matthew Otto and Linda Song at Lansing United Church and meets on Wednesdays from 5 to 7 PM.
+- North York Training Choir III is directed by Elise Bradley, Louise Lui, and Linda Song at Lansing United Church and meets on Wednesdays from 5 to 7 PM.

 Main Choir (Midtown only)

 Within the Main Choir are four distinct groups: Cantare, Chorale, Chamber Choir and the Choral Scholars.
 Together, they make up the main performing choir of the Chorus, which maintains a busy schedule of festival and concert engagements.

 Cantare serves as the introduction for children into the Main Choir.
 Cantare learns the least repertoire, but choristers are still exposed to the professional quality standards of the Main Choir.
 Cantare is directed by Matthew Otto and meets on Tuesdays from 5:00-7:30pm and Fridays from 5 to 6:30 PM.